mickeys/lose-weight-keto/snippets/fasting.md

 <img src="../i/20180123-153305_16k_steps-sm.png" align="right" border="1">

-Weight: 181.8 lb (82 kg)<br>
+**Weight**: 181.8 lb (82 kg)<br>
-Change: -1.8 lb (-0.8 kg)
+**Change:** -1.8 lb (-0.8 kg)

-Morning: Plateau broken!
+**Morning:** Plateau broken!
 I wake expecting the worst, but I'm amazed to feel wonderful, like I've already had a hearty keto breakfast.
 I'm full of energy and good mood.
 I take a long walk in the sunshine, marveling that it's even possible.
 This is the longest time I've fasted since the annual  headache and mood horrors of Yom Kippur.
 My body is feasting on body fat, and it's all happy, and I'm agog.

-With one fast day complete I'm seeing that fasting is a **complete mind game**.
+With one fast day complete I'm seeing that fasting is a ****complete mind game****.
 Eating is such a comfort, the cooking rituals and the reward food.
 The dormant kitchen is hard to bear.
 The silent coffee machine is downright disconcerting.
 For me it's harder than switching to keto.

 I take my [magnesium citrate](snippets/magnesium_bioavailability.md) tablets and put lite salt (for potassium) and a bit of lemon juice in my water bottle.
 I think of it as "savory water"; no added flavoring neede.

-Afternoon: I'm doing no exercise during my keto loss phase except for walking.
+**Afternoon:** I'm doing no exercise during my keto loss phase except for walking.
 Usually it's 5-10,000 steps; today was a bit more.

-Evening: Amazingly, no hunger at all.
+**Evening:** Amazingly, no hunger at all.
 I was told that ghrelin, the hunger hormone, spikes on he second day of fasting, but not for me.
 I'm craving bacon and parmesan cheese (both comfort snack foods) but no traditional hungry symptoms: no tummy rumbles, no headache, no real _need_.
 Eh, time for bed.
 <br clear="right">

 ## Day 3

 <img src="../i/20180124-211826_27k_steps_sm.png" align="right" border="1">

-Weight: 180.4 lb (81 kg)<br>
+**Weight**: 180.4 lb (81 kg)<br>
-Change: -3.2 lb (-1.5 kg)
+**Change:** -3.2 lb (-1.5 kg)

-Morning: I wake up early, full of energy.
+**Morning:** I wake up early, full of energy.
 I was expecting the opposite, but my ketogenic body is silly-happy nibbling on my body fat.
 I'm completely satiated, like breakfast was a half-hour ago.

-Afternoon: I'm walking now, and I notice that my upper arms feel a bit weak, as they do after push-ups (said as comparison; I haven't done any during this keto loss phase to change only one variable).
+**Afternoon:** I'm walking now, and I notice that my upper arms feel a bit weak, as they do after push-ups (said as comparison; I haven't done any during this keto loss phase to change only one variable).
 Update: weakness all gone, and quickly.
 Maybe I made my bed pillow fort badly last night :-)

-Evening: Three days and no hunger pangs?
+**Evening:** Three days and no hunger pangs?
 I can't believe it!
 This is really validating that my fat is feeding me.
 Wow.
 I knew it from the weight loss over the last 2.5 months, but this adds another level of certainty.

 It was hard being at my sister's house as they dug into freshly-delivered pizza, and harder walking by an aromatic burger restaurant, but some how I survived and am back at home, without any feelings of hunger except for my learned behavior of "eat in the evening and have some warm, savory comfort".
 No actual pressure to eat.
 <br clear="right">